THINTHINHLAING/thinthinhlaing.github.io/_posts/2026-02-28-applied-data-science-project.md

 **Business Objective:**
 To quantify user sentiment across brands and develop a predictive text classification model capable of automatically identifying dissatisfied customers based on review text.
 The goal is to support scalable monitoring and early detection of recurring service or operational issues.

+_**The modelling process began with 3-class sentiment classification as a baseline validation step, and was later reformulated into binary dissatisfaction detection to better support deployment requirements.**_

 **Key Achievements**